-Simplicity: Needs to be inserted by a competent doctor.
-Perforation of the uterus, occurring in 1 out of 2000 women, has been found by the AMA to be primarily the result of faulty insertion by the doctor.
-It is usually inserted just after a pregnancy or during menstruation.
-The process is somewhat painful because the uterus is stretched a bit by the device.
-Take a Darvon or Miltown beforehand, or trv shallow panting to keep your mind off it.
-Does not take long, any new-just about 5 minutes.
-The doctor does a "sounding" of the clorus to check the size and shape.
-If the uterus is small, you'l' be given a small coil.
-The coil comes straightened out in a placific tube like a straw; remember, the diameter of the cervical opening is the size of a thin straw.
+Application.
+Needs to be inserted by a competent doctor.
+Perforation of the uterus, occurring in I out of 2000 women, has been found by the AMA to be primarily the result of faulty insertion by the doctor.
+The process can be somewhat painful because the uterus is stretched a bit by the device.
+You may have cramps during insertion and for the rest of the day.
+Take aspirin, a Darvon or Miltown beforehand, or try shallow panting to keep your mind off it.
+Does not take long, anyhow-just about five minutes.
+The doctor does a "sounding" of the uterus to check the size and shape.
+The IUD can be put in a tipped uterus.
+If the uterus is small, as it is if you have had no pregnancies, you'll get a small IUD.
+(If it is too small you won't be able to have one at all.)
+Just before insertion, the Safe-T-Coil and Lippes Loop are straight ened out in a plastic tube like a straw; remember, the diameter of the cervical opening is the size of a thin straw.
 The doctor gently (we hope) puts the tube into the vagina and up into the uterus through the cervix.
-When in place, the coil is released (similar to putting tampon in place; there's a plunger) and it springs into shape within the uterus.
-The material is called "memory" plastic because it retains a "memory" of its shape even when it has been stretched in the tube.
-It can be put into a tipped uterus.
+When in place, the IUD is released (except that it's your uterus [not your vagina], it is similar to putting a tampon in place; there's a plunger) and it springs into shape within the uterus.
+The Dalkon Shield comes at the end of an applicator.
+No plunger is used: the applicator is twisted and pulled out, the shield remaining in place.